Insect indicators of abuse or neglect: Current research

 Currently, extensive research on insect indicators of abuse or neglect is being conducted and published by Mark Benecke, a German forensic entomologist.
 Unfortunately, the majority of the research material available (such as case studies) is written in German.
-Further investigation about entomological evidence used in abuse or neglect cases in all probability exists, yet is not currently published or available to the general public.
+Further investigation about entomological evidence used in abuse or neglect cases in all probability exists yet is not currently published or available to the general public.

 Conclusion

-The field of forensic entomology is an ever expanding one.
+The field of forensic entomology is an ever-expanding one.
 As more case studies are presented and more research is conducted the ability to use insects as determining evidence in cases of abuse or neglect grows.
 Currently, the use of insects as indicators of abuse or neglect is not a common occurrence.
-Although, popular culture illustrates forensic entomology as a strict determining factor in legal cases, the science is generally used as an aid to elicit more evidence.
+Although popular culture illustrates forensic entomology as a strict determining factor in legal cases, science is generally used as an aid to elicit more evidence.